Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Name of the node to check for other gate segments.
 ### secondaryNodeName
 Name of the node to check for other gate segments.

+# WBICustomAsteroid

+A customized version of ModuleAsteroid to allow for standard asteroid functionality while avoiding the procedural mesh generation.
+This is helpful for custom asteroid anomalies like Oumuamua.

+## Fields

+### sampleAcquired
+Flag indicating that a sample of the asteroid has been acquired.
+### scienceExperiment
+The science experiment to run.
+### flightCoMTracker
+Tracker for the asteroid's center of mass.
+## Methods

+### OnStart(PartModule.StartState)
+Overrides the start method to avoid generating a procedural asteroid.
+> #### Parameters
+> **state:**

+### RunExperiment
+Replacement event for the asteroid's sample return experiment.

+### TargetCoM
+Replacement event for ModuleAsteroid's event to target the asteroid's center of mass.